michaelmagee/magee-MS1/README.md

-# Mike Magee - Code INstitute Milestone1
+# Mike Magee - Code Institute Milestone1

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+My client is a two person Drone company - "Aerial Shots" (AS) from Salem Ma.
+AS was an early drone technology adopter, flying over 4,000 commercial flights since 2012.
+AS established a great word-of-mouth reputation but is losing work to unscrupulouse illegal operators trying to steal their business by using cheap unregistred drones and race-to-the-bottom rates.
+AS needs a website that will help set them apart from their new uncredentialed competitors.
+AS is strictly a B2B company.

 ## UX